ComputerWare: History

 The first ComputerWare store was opened on California Avenue in Palo Alto in 1985 by Drew Munster and Karim Khashoggi.
 They later hired Derek Van Atta as store manager.
 ComputerWare was originally incorporated as Lightning Development, doing business as ComputerWare; later the corporation was reorganized as ComputerWest dba ComputerWare after David Lipson bought the company from the original founders.

-The Corporate Sales department was formed in 1987.
+The corporate sales department was formed in 1987.

-In 1988 a separate Headquarters was set up at 2800 West Bayshore Avenue in Palo Alto to house administrative, hardware repair, Corporate Sales, and other departments that were out-growing the floor above the Palo Alto retail storefront.
+In 1988 a separate Headquarters was set up at 2800 West Bayshore Avenue in Palo Alto to house administrative, hardware repair, corporate sales, and other departments that were outgrowing the floor above the Palo Alto retail storefront.

 In May 1989, ComputerWare expanded to two stores with the opening of their Sunnyvale store on Lawrence Expressway near Fry's Electronics.
 Then three more stores were opened in rapid succession: the San Francisco store was opened in November in the heart of the financial district.
 Stores 4 and 5 were opened in December 1989 by acquisitions of MacOrchard in Berkeley and the Computer Center of Santa Cruz.

 August 1990 brought a sixth store in San Rafael through acquisition of MacGarden.
 This location was still in the Macintosh-only retail business as the Marin Mac Shop until mid-2010 when it closed.

 Two new stores opened in 1992: a seventh store was opened in Dublin in October, and then in November store number eight opened in Sunnyvale on El Camino Real through acquisition of MacShop.

 The hardware repair depot was moved out into its own building, across 101 on East Bayshore from the corporate headquarters in 1993.

 1994 brought about the last store openings, building the ComputerWare retail chain to its height of ten stores.
 The San Mateo location opened in March on El Camino Real, and the Walnut Creek store was opened in December.
 April of that same year also brought about the move of one of the two Sunnyvale stores (the El Camino MacShop location) to Santa Clara, thereby solidifying full Bay Area coverage.

 In November 1995 the lease ran out on the Palo Alto headquarters location, and a larger facility that could house both the headquarters, warehouse, and hardware repair depot was found at 605 West California Avenue in Sunnyvale.

 ComputerWare UK

-ComputerWare UK, a distribution business in the UK, was founded in 1992, and although some of their products are Apple compatible, such as trackballs with large buttons and a large ball, it has nothing to do with the failed Apple stores.
+ComputerWare UK, a distribution business in the UK, was founded in 1992, and although some of their products are Apple-compatible, such as trackballs with large buttons and a large ball, it has nothing to do with the failed Apple stores.

-ComputerWare UK was founded Rik and Christeen Alexander in order to provide computer input device solutions and test equipment through Manufacturers, System Integrators, Value Added Resellers and PC Builders.
+ComputerWare UK was founded Rik and Christeen Alexander in order to provide computer input device solutions and test equipment through manufacturers, system integrators, value-added resellers and PC builders.
 The business objectives included never employing people and never selling software or services although ComputerWare UK are appointed agents acting on behalf of companies in the Middle East and Africa.
 Rik and Christeen are members of the Finchampstead Cricket Club.